wolterm1/digit-neural-net/README.md

 cmake --build build
 ./build/bin/main #{train, evaluate_model}
 ```
-For training create the folder data/ and put training and validating set there.
+For training create the folder data/ and put training and test set there.
 Adjust main() in src/train.cpp or main() in src/evaluate_model.cpp according to the filenames.

 ---